Medical-AI-Lab/Nervus/README.md

 - augmentation: increase the amount of data by slightly modified copies or created synthetic.
   - example: trivialaugwide, randaug, and no.
 - pretrained: specify True if pretrained model of CNN or ViT is used, otherwise False.
+- bit_depth: specify bit depth of image, or any of 8 and 16.
-- in_channel: specify the channel of when image is handled, or any of 1 channel(grayscale) and 3 channel(RGB).
+- in_channel: specify the channel when image is handled, or any of 1 channel(grayscale) and 3 channel(RGB).
   - example:
     - 1 channel(grayscale): 1
     - 3 channel(RGB): 3
+Note that 16bit, 1ch image is not supported for now.
 - save_weight_policy: specify when you save weights.
   - example:
     - Save the lowest validation loss: best